What is Career and Technical Education (CTE)?

 - All TCD curricula are aligned with the Illinois Learning Standards.
 In each program, students use career-specific mathematics, science reasoning, language arts, and technology, reinforced by real-world, hands-on applications.
 Instructors evaluate students in these skills as well as in occupational skills, career development/awareness, and workplace skills.

-- Each student develops a portfolio documenting his/her progress and achievement, which serves as an evaluation tool and a record for college applications and future employment.
+- Each student develops a résumé documenting his/her progress and achievement, which serves as a record for college applications and future employment.

 - Each TCD program has an advisory committee whose members represent business or industry in that career field.
 They provide advice and assistance in maintaining occupational relevance for each program.

 Enrollment takes place through your high school's guidance office.
 A TCD program usually replaces a study hall or elective.
 Students may enroll for junior year, senior year, or both.
 The class is typically offered five days a week in a morning or afternoon session at the campus in Addison.
-There is a satellite Fire Science class at Station 4 in Naperville and a satellite Cosmetology class at the COD Naperville Center on Rickert Road.
-Transporation to all sites is provided by your high school.
+Transportation is provided by your high school.

 TCD curriculum is a combination of theory, hands-on learning experiences, and applied academics.
-Through TCD's unique goal-driven approach to learning – the Individually Guided Learning System (IGLS) -- students achieve their personal educational and career objectives at their own pace, under the guidance of the instructor.
+Through TCD's unique goal-driven approach to learning, students achieve their personal educational and career objectives at their own pace, under the guidance of the instructor.
 TCD's high-tech, quarter million square foot facility features a learning environment that simulates the workplace, both physically and in practice.

 How much does it cost to attend TCD?